History and statistics of the stadium Narendra Modi | ExBulletin

-The two teams have never played a match on this site.
-However, Virat Kohli, Rishabh Pant, Washington Sundar, Yuzvendra Chahal, Tom Curran and Shikhar Dhawan played at Narendra Modi Stadium in the India vs England T20I series earlier this year.
+The pitch at Narendra Modi Stadium has also been a great batting site in the 2021 IPL and will help both teams post high totals on the board.

-The stadium recently hosted the 2021 IPL game between the Punjab Kings and the Kolkata Knight Riders.
-The Kings could only score 123 points in the opening innings, and the Knight Riders chased the target with five wickets and 20 balls in reserve.
+In the previous match played on this pitch, Punjab skipper KL Rahul scored 91 points against the Royal Challengers Bangalore.
+PBKS fans will expect a similar performance from their captain when he defeats DC on Sunday night.

-Bowlers were more successful than batsmen in this contest.
-On that note, here are some important numbers you need to know from previous T20 games played at Narendra Modi Stadium.
+With the Narendra Modi Stadium set to host another IPL 2021 game, here are some important numbers you need to know about the previous T20 games played at this venue.

 Best score in the 1st round: 224/2 – India vs England, 2021